 The first workshop discussed an overview of site issues and opportunities and developed some broad outcomes and ‘scope’ for the project.

 The second workshop presented 3 differing options on how the outcomes could be achieved.
 At that workshop there was good discussion on the pros and cons of each of the 3 options and also some consideration of likely cost differences between each option.
 A summary of key priorities from the stakeholder feedback is included on the page titled Stakeholder Feedback and Project Brief Summary.

 In February 2019 the Member for Bega Andrew Constance announced $13.5 million in funding for sporting facility upgrades in Bega, Pambula and at the Merimbula basketball and netball courts.
 The Bega Valley Shire Council's sporting complex master plans will go ahead at both Bega and Pambula with $8.5 million announced for the Bega plans and a further $4 million to implement the upgrades at the Pambula Sporting Complex and $1 million towards the Merimbula basketball and Netball courts.

-Through 2019 Council staff have been working with NSW Office of Sport providing project overviews and detailed project briefs.
-The funding deed are expected to be finalised in early 2020.
+Through late 2019 to early 2020 Council staff have been working with NSW Office of Sport providing project overviews, detailed project briefs and finalising funding deeds.

-The outcome of the workshops is ‘Option 4’ which is to be distributed to the stakeholder group for comment.
-This option is based on overcoming facility gaps, meeting needs of users, compliance with current standards and getting the facility mix right.
+Fundamentally the project is based on overcoming facility gaps, meeting needs of users, compliance with current standards and getting the facility mix right.
 It then looks at linking and relating those required works to other opportunities for upgrades and improvements that will see the site able to cater for a wider range of uses and community events into the future.
-It also includes an option for a staging plan to demonstrate the works could be completed progressively if need be.